Hardee's: International franchises

 Many international Hardee's franchises are located in countries in the Middle East and Pakistan, most being owned and operated by Americana Group.
 The Americana Group opened the Middle East's first Hardee's restaurant in Kuwait in June 1980.
-As of 2016, there are over 300 Hardee's restaurants throughout Asia and the Middle East, specifically in Bahrain, Egypt, Iraq, Jordan, Kazakhstan, Kuwait, Lebanon, Oman, Pakistan, Qatar, Saudi Arabia, United Arab Emirates, and plans to open in Israel.
+As of 2016, there are over 300 Hardee's restaurants throughout Asia and the Middle East, specifically in Bahrain, Egypt, Iraq, Jordan, Kazakhstan, Kuwait, Lebanon, Oman, Palestine, Pakistan, Qatar, Saudi Arabia, United Arab Emirates, and plans to open in Israel.
 Singapore had a Hardee's franchise first opened in 1984, but the last three outlets closed in 1988.
 Hardee's opened a store in South Korea in 1990, but it pulled in 2004, due to poor performance.
 Hardee's also used to operate in Hong Kong, but it pulled out in 2006, due to licensing issues with its US parent.
 Specifically, in the Middle East, the Hardee's menu does not include any pork items and each beef is certified Halal due to religious and cultural beliefs.
 The same menu is offered at Hardee's locations in Pakistan, which opened its first location in the country in 2009 in Lahore.
 Hardee's currently has 18 locations in Pakistan, with six in Lahore, four in Karachi, two each in Islamabad and Rawalpindi and one each in Faisalabad, Bhera, Peshawar and Multan.
 In 2014, it opened a restaurant in Erbil, Iraqi Kurdistan.

-There is also a Hardee's location at Jomo Kenyatta International Airport in Nairobi, Kenya, Africa.
+There is also a Hardee's location at Jomo Kenyatta International Airport in Nairobi.